lexicHQ/docs/api-access.md

 # API Access

-Chat API is designed to extend conversation builder capabilities in a custom channel and bi-direction communication.
+Chat API is designed to extend conversation builder capabilities in a custom channel and enable bi-direction communication.

 Download the GraphQL playground from the link below: